 Therme Art Program

 Frida Escobedo’s award-winning work has focused mainly on reactivating urban spaces that are considered to be residual or forgotten.
-She was co-director of the architectural firm Perro Rojo for four years.
+She was Co-director of the architectural firm Perro Rojo for four years.
 In 2004 she was awarded the Scholarship for Young Creators by the National Fund for Arts and Culture (FONCA) and in 2008 she was selected by Herzog & de Meuron as one of the architectural studios to participate in the Ordos 100 Project in Inner Mongolia, China.
-In 2009, she was a winner of the Young Architects Forum, organised by the Architectural League of New York.
-In 2013, she was selected as one of the three finalists for the Architecture programme at the Rolex Mentor and Protégé Arts Initiative and was nominated for the Arc Vision Prize for Women and the Iakov Chernikhov Prize.
+In 2009, she was a winner of the Young Architects Forum, organized by the Architectural League of New York.
+In 2013, she was selected as one of the three finalists for the Architecture program at the Rolex Mentor and Protégé Arts Initiative and was nominated for the Arc Vision Prize for Women and the Iakov Chernikhov Prize.
 In 2014, she was selected as a finalist for the Designs of the Year at the Design Museum in London and was nominated for the Mies Crown Hall Americas Prize of the Illinois Institute of Technology.
 In 2014, she won the Ibero-American Biennale of Architecture and Urbanism Prize (IX BIAU) in Rosario, Argentina.
 In 2017, she received the Emerging Voices Award by the Architectural League of New York.